 BCB-PMD designates Board Certified in Pelvic Muscle Dysfunction Biofeedback.

-To become a Board-certified practitioner, one must:
+To become a BCIA Board-certified practitioner, one must: